rcazzara/seldovia/_people/Miller_Grace_Gleason.md

-And so when they'd throw somebody in jail there, you know, most of them, they were drunk and they just pass out and sleep it off or whatever and they’d get up.
+And so when they'd throw somebody in jail there, you know, most of them, they were drunk and they just pass out and sleep it off or whatever and theyâ€™d get up.

 And I remember there was a -- there was a -- oh, what do you call it?
-Hatch in the ceiling, and if they wanted to get out, they’d just go up to the hatch in the ceiling and then it had another little trap door in the back over the top of the shed roof and they’d knock that open and go out and go back downtown again, you know.
+Hatch in the ceiling, and if they wanted to get out, theyâ€™d just go up to the hatch in the ceiling and then it had another little trap door in the back over the top of the shed roof and theyâ€™d knock that open and go out and go back downtown again, you know.

 Oh, boy, it was something else.

 And then, of course, they built -- finally built the new jail out of block.
-And then they -- they had a big steel door and they could hold them in there, but he’d get so exasperated.
+And then they -- they had a big steel door and they could hold them in there, but heâ€™d get so exasperated.

 And they -- not only did they -- that was the jail, but they also used it for the morgue.
-If somebody died they take them in there and lay ’em down in there.
+If somebody died they take them in there and lay â€™em down in there.

-I remember as kids, you know, staring in there and seeing somebody’s hair sticking up out of there.
+I remember as kids, you know, staring in there and seeing somebodyâ€™s hair sticking up out of there.
 (Laughter)

-But yeah, so, dad would go down and they’d -- you know, they’d -- he’d round up a bunch of people and they’d go and make them -- make them go to jail or shut up or slow down or go back to the boat or whatever, you know.
+But yeah, so, dad would go down and theyâ€™d -- you know, theyâ€™d -- heâ€™d
+round up a bunch of people and theyâ€™d go and make them -- make them go to jail or shut up or slow down or go back to the boat or whatever, you know.